gemrb/gemrb.github.io/Debugging-with-a-VM.md

 available.

 This page is a guide on how to set everything up.
-By the end of it you will be running Linux on your Windows system without affecting it.
+By the end of it you will be running Linux on your Windows system without one affecting the other.

 ## What is a virtual machine?